Symmetry Constraints on Pion Valence Structure

 \textit{7.\ Conclusion}\,---\, Unveling the structure of Nature's most fundamental Nambu-Goldstone boson -- the pion -- is a high-priority goal of modern hadroparticle physics.
 Using the theory of effective charges in QCD and the fact that the $Q^2$-dependence of the charged-pion elastic electromagnetic form factor is well approximated by a monopole, we delivered a model-independent, parameter-free prediction for the pion's valence-quark momentum-fraction probability distribution function [Fig.\,\ref{Fig5}].
-Crucially, its behaviour on the valence domain of light-front momentum fraction is practically consistent with QCD expectations.
+Crucially, its behaviour on the valence domain of light-front momentum fraction, $x\gtrsim 0.2$, is practically indistinguishable from that of an array of predictions derived from QCD.
 Our result confirms those obtained using continuum and lattice Schwinger function methods \cite{Cui:2021mom, Lu:2023yna}; hence may serve as additional motivation for future experiments that aim to resolve existing pion DF controversies \cite{Quintans:2022utc, Seitz:2023rqm, Horn:2016rip, Chen:2020ijn, Arrington:2021biu, Roberts:2021nhw}.

-\textit{Acknowledgments}\,---\, Work supported by: National Natural Science Foundation of China, grant no.\ 12135007; and Spanish Ministry of Science and Innovation (MICINN) grant no.\ PID2022-140440NB-C22).
+\textit{Acknowledgments}\,---\, Work supported by: National Natural Science Foundation of China, grant no.\ 12135007; and Spanish Ministry of Science and Innovation (MICINN), grant no.\ PID2022-140440NB-C22).